Gold Sovereigns

 We have shown two photographs, both of the reverse side of year 2000 dated sovereigns.
 The top photo shows a proof coin, the lower photo is of an uncirculated one.
 It is not easy to photograph coins.
 The background of both coins looks a very dark chocolate brown, but in real life they are yellow.
 The contrast between matt and polished surfaces shows up very well on the proof coin and this allows fine details to be seen more easily, whereas on the uncirculated coin, the raised design is also slightly polished, and this results in it being more difficult to distinguish the details of the design from the background.

-Which is a Better Buy?
+Which is the Better Buy?

 Some collectors only collect proof coins, others only non-proof coins.
 For the non-collector, it can be difficult to decide which is the better coin to buy.
 We are often asked for advice when people wish to buy a sovereign as a gift.
 Our general advice here is that it depends what you think the recipient will wish to do with the coin.
 For use in jewellery, it is better to use ordinary non-proof coins, as proofs would be spoilt.
 If the recipient is likely to keep and display the coin in its original box, then a proof one may be better.